Little Whispers: hear me pilot project

 What is Little Whispers: Hear Me ?

-Little Whispers: Hear me began as a collaboration between Elspeth Penny and Barny Hole.
-Elspeth is an artist and director whose company 2BU Productions seeks to unlock the creative potential of people living with health conditions.
-Barny is a doctor and PhD student, concerned about suppression of patient voice in his research, and by ‘tokenistic’ patient and public involvement.
+Little Whispers: hear me began as a collaboration between Elspeth Penny and Barny Hole.
+Elspeth is an artist and director of 2BU Productions, who seek to unlock the creative potential of people living with chronic health conditions, to give them voice.
+Barny is a doctor and just completed his PhD, he is concerned about suppression of patient voice in his research, and by ‘tokenistic’ patient and public involvement.
 They invited people living with kidney failure to create a “Letter to My Kidney”; 12 participants created moving depictions of their experiences, displayed in an online gallery at the Futures2020 event, which was attended by over 44,500 people.
 Their work has been supported by the Elizabeth Blackwell Institute and Aarhus University Hospital, Denmark.
 Collaborations have since broadened to include paediatrician, Dr Lucy Plumb, and founding director of the Good Grief Festival, Associate Professor Lucy Selman.

 A pilot is underway, using invitations distributed in healthcare settings, inviting those who discover them to respond.
 We have worked with a South-West-based illustrator and science communicator, Jordan Collver, to develop invitations.

 I am a researcher and kidney doctor interested to find out more about what patients actually think and need.
 As a team, we’ve worked together for several years.
 Now we want to know how we can make our work more relevant and more important to you.